TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Index.rst

    *  Make sure :ref:`composer-json` is up to date. (*required*)
    *  Make sure :ref:`settings-cfg` is up to date. (*required*)
-   *  :ref:`gitignore-in-filenames` is useful, in order to prevent accidentally committing the generated documentation in :file:`Documentation-GENERATED-temp` to the Git repository. (*recommended*)
+   *  A .gitignore is useful, in order to prevent accidentally committing the generated documentation in :file:`Documentation-GENERATED-temp` to the Git repository. (*recommended*)
-   *  :ref:`editorconfig-in-filenames` is useful, so the
-      recommended :ref:`Coding Guidelines <format-rest-cgl>` will be used within an editor or IDE. :ref:`phpstorm-editorconfig` contains further information for PhpStorm users. (*recommended*)
+   *  An .editorconfig is useful, so the recommended :ref:`Coding Guidelines <format-rest-cgl>` will be used within an editor or IDE. :ref:`phpstorm-editorconfig` contains further information for PhpStorm users. (*recommended*)